 Currently, Charlie participates in a variety of ATSC specialist and ad hoc groups, including serving as chair of the ATSC T3/S9 Specialist Group on RF Transmission.
-He also participates in the standards activities of the International Telecommunications Union Radiocommunications (ITU-R), and is chair of the United States ITU-R Working Party 6P on Content Production and Postproduction.
+He also participates in the standards activities of the International Telecommunications Union - Radiocommunications (ITU-R).

 Dr. Einolf holds a Ph.D. and M.S. degree in Electrical Engineering from the University of Rochester, and a B.S. degree in Electrical Engineering from the Massachusetts Institute of Technology.
-He is a Fellow of the Institute of Electrical and Electronics Engineers.
-He is currently the vice-president of the IEEE Broadcast Technology Society and chairs its Publication Committee.
-Charlie is also president-elect of the IEEE Industrial Electronics Society and a life member of its AdCom.
-He has been awarded the IEEE Centennial and Millennium medals, holds 14 U.S. patents and has published over 30 papers.
+He is a Life Fellow of the Institute of Electrical and Electronics Engineers.
+He is a past vice-president of the IEEE Broadcast Technology Society and currently chairs its Publication Committee.
+Charlie is also past president of the IEEE Industrial Electronics Society.
+He has been awarded the IEEE Centennial and Millennium medals and holds 13 U.S. patents.

 The Specialist Group on RF Transmission (TSG/S9) under the supervision and direction of the Technology and Standards Group (TSG), shall be responsible for developing technical documents and analyzing issues relating to terrestrial RF transmission and propagation with regard to ATSC DTV signals.
 Wherever possible, these standards will build on existing standards of the ATSC or other organizations.
 This activity will include liaison with other ATSC Specialists Groups.